davenatx/hc_image_ops/README.md

 4. Process the results, and overwrite the existing local image with the OverlayImage.overlay().

-5. For each image that is overlayed, update the OVERLAY field in the database to true. **I need to alter table to add this column as a boolean with a default value of false**
+5. For each image that is overlayed, update the IS_OVERLAYED field in the database to true.

-6. After these images have been "fixed" I need to devise a way to export the images where OVERLAY = true.
+6. After these images have been "fixed" I need to devise a way to export the images where IS_OVERLAYED = true.
 I not only neeed to export the overlayed images, but I need to include all of their pages.
 I would like to do this by year.
 Therefore, the images should be exported to a yearly folder.
 From here, we can QC them, and if we are happy, we can index them to replace the cropped images on the image repository.